What Are 3 Stages of Relapse?

 What are the 3 Stages of Relapse?

 After completing addiction treatment programs in Portland, one of the biggest worries for many individuals in recovery is the possibility of relapse.
 It’s common, and many experience it before achieving long-term sobriety.
-To prevent relapse, it’s essential to understand the three stages of relapse, as outlined by experts like Dr. Steven M. Melemis, MD, PhD, and Terence Gorski.
+To prevent chronic relapse, it’s essential to understand the three stages of relapse, as outlined by experts like Dr. Steven M. Melemis, MD, PhD, and Terence Gorski.

 3_stages_of_relapse